 Latin: limosa translates as muddy or dirty or slimy.
 Berg (2004) notes that on all the specimens he has seen in herbariums there are traces of silt or river mud.

-Habit: Small rheopytic tree growing on muddy river banks along lowland rivers to 5m.
+Habit: Small rheopytic tree growing on muddy river banks along lowland rivers in western Sarawak only.

 Leaf: Hairy, oblong leaves with 6-10 pairs of side veins, 2 -6 cm wide x 5-16 cm long.

 Fig: The green figs which grow in clusters from the trunk ripen green/grey.
 The figs are covered in raised lenticels ( small protuberances ) giving the surface a very rough appearance.

 Distinguish: Berg notes that this fig is obviously related to F. obpyramidata an introduced a cultivated species occasionally grown in home orchards in Sarawak.

 Distribution: A very rare Borneo endemic confined to the banks of muddy lowland rivers in western Sarawak.
 The TYPE was collected by Peter Ashton at Nanga Sepulau, Segan, Sarawak.
 S22036.